moneyphp/money/doc/getting-started.rst

     // string is accepted if fractional part is zero
     $fiver = new Money('500.00', new Currency('USD'));

-    // leading zero's are accepted
+    // leading zero's are not accepted
     $fiver = new Money('00500', new Currency('USD'));

-    // multiple zero's is not accepted, throws \InvalidArgumentException
+    // multiple zero's are not accepted
     $fiver = new Money('000', new Currency('USD'));

-    // plus sign is not accepted, throws \InvalidArgumentException
+    // plus sign is not accepted
     $fiver = new Money('+500', new Currency('USD'));